5herah/TalkRemote/README.md

 TalkRemote
 ==========
-Talk Remote is a remote control app used by the audience of a lecture to provide feedback to the lecturer in real time.
+Talk Remote (<a href="http://talkremote.meteor.com">talkremote.meteor.com</a>) is a remote control app used by the audience of a lecture to provide feedback to the lecturer in real time.

 Audience members join a room and press video-player-like "remote control" buttons that then update the lecturer's remote display.